InContextReporting/slate/source/index.html.md

 Not Implemented
 ```

-ScribeBot is a transcription virtual assistant that listens for notes then aggregates and extracts data from the notes for later retrieval
+ScribeBot is a transcription virtual assistant that listens for notes then aggregates and extracts data for later retrieval.

 An example interaction might look like this:

 | | |
 --------- | -------
-Doctor | Room ten patient smith sixty nine year old male
+Doctor | Room ten patient Smith sixty nine year old male
 Doctor | Chest pain, negative EKG
 Doctor | Unable to urinate, awaiting urology consult